SEPTEMBER 16-20, 2019

-This 5-day course capacitates students with photogrammetric documentation skills that meets international standards.
-Photogrammetry, the science of creating measurements from photographs, needs only the basic tools of a camera and computer.
-It can even be done with a smart phone, and can run on free software.
+This 5-day course capacitates heritage practitioners, students, museums workers, archaeologists and planners with photogrammetric documentation skills that meet international standards.
+Photogrammetry, the science of creating three-dimensional measurements from photographs, needs only the basic tools of a camera and computer.
+It can even be done with a smartphone, and can run on free software.
 Students need only a basic working knowledge in photography or documentation for this course.
+The program software used is COLMAP. https://colmap.github.io/

 The field school will be run by CIPA (Comite International de la Photogrametrie Architecturale / International Committee of Architectural Photogrammetry), a scientific committee of ICOMOS, which promotes measurement sciences in heritage documentation.
 Established in 1968, CIPA has 50 years of collective experience from an international network of experts in the fields of technology and heritage.
 CIPA leads international training programs for conservation, advises government bodies, non-profit groups and institutions on tools, technology and methods for recording, documentation, and information management of cultural heritage.